 Home funerals can include a variety of activities, from holding a memorial service to preparing the body for burial, holding visiting hours or a wake, or building the coffin.

-10. Have the funeral at church
+8. Have the funeral at church

-A service at a church, mosque, temple or synagogue can be less expensive than at a funeral home.
+A service at a church, mosque, temple or synagogue can be less expensive than one at a funeral home.
 Costs vary, so phone around for prices.

 Although clergy members typically officiate for free, it’s customary — and thoughtful — to tactfully give an honorarium.
 The amount is up to you.

-12. Learn about veterans benefits
+9. Learn about veterans benefits

-13. Check into Social Security help
+10. Check into Social Security help

 Social Security pays a lump-sum $255 death payment to a surviving child or spouse who meets certain requirements.
 The Social Security Administration has details online.
-Or you can call (800) 772-1213 or visit a local Social Security office.
+Or, you can call 800-772-1213 or visit a local Social Security office.

-15. Donate your body to science
+11. Donate your body to science

 Making a “whole body” donation for use in scientific research and education brings funeral costs to zero.

-Afterward, cremation is done free of charge.
-Cremains are returned to the family in three to five weeks, says ScienceCare, a company that connects donors with researchers and educators.
+Afterward, cremation of the remains is done free of charge.
+For more information, check out Science Care, a company that connects donors with researchers and educators.